Master of Science (M.Sc.)

 You can check the status of your application at any time in your TUMonline account.

 The selection is made through an aptitude assessment procedure.
-The suitability assessment is a two-part procedure following the official application for a degree program.
-In this procedure, the faculty determines whether you meet the specific requirements for their master's program.
+The aptitude assessment is a two-part procedure following the official application for a degree program.
+In this procedure, the school determines whether you meet the specific requirements for its Master’s program.

 Questions about application and admission